seamplex/feenox/doc/programming.md

  * See the README in the `doc` directory.
  * TLDR;
     1. Use Pandoc-flavored Markdown as the main source.
-    2. Knock yourself out with LaTeX maths.
+    2. Knock yourself out with LaTeX math.
     3. Bitmaps are off the table for figures.